Abacus: Japan

 In Japan, the abacus is called soroban (算盤, そろばん, lit. "counting tray").
 It was imported from China in the 14th century.
-It was probably in use by the working class a century or more before the ruling class adopted it, as the class structure obstructed such changes.
+It was probably in use by the working class a century or more before the ruling class adopted it, as rigid class structures slowed the spread of such innovations.
 The 1:4 abacus, which removes the seldom-used second and fifth bead, became popular in the 1940s.

 Today's Japanese abacus is a 1:4 type, four-bead abacus, introduced from China in the Muromachi era.
 It adopts the form of the upper deck one bead and the bottom four beads.
 The top bead on the upper deck was equal to five and the bottom one is similar to the Chinese or Korean abacus, and the decimal number can be expressed, so the abacus is designed as a 1:4 device.
 The beads are always in the shape of a diamond.
 The quotient division is generally used instead of the division method; at the same time, in order to make the multiplication and division digits consistently use the division multiplication.
 Later, Japan had a 3:5 abacus called 天三算盤, which is now in the Ize Rongji collection of Shansi Village in Yamagata City.
 Japan also used a 2:5 type abacus.

 The four-bead abacus spread, and became common around the world.
 Improvements to the Japanese abacus arose in various places.
 In China, an abacus with an aluminium frame and plastic beads has been used.
 The file is next to the four beads, and pressing the "clearing" button puts the upper bead in the upper position, and the lower bead in the lower position.

 The abacus is still manufactured in Japan, despite the proliferation, practicality, and affordability of pocket electronic calculators.
 The use of the soroban is still taught in Japanese primary schools as part of mathematics, primarily as an aid to faster mental calculation.
 Using visual imagery, one can complete a calculation as quickly as with a physical instrument.

 Korea

 The Chinese abacus migrated from China to Korea around 1400 AD.
-Koreans call it jupan (주판), supan (수판) or jusan (주산).
+Koreans call the abacus jupan (주판) or supan (수판), and the act of using a jupan is jusan (주산).
 The four-beads abacus (1:4) was introduced during the Goryeo Dynasty.
 The 5:1 abacus was introduced to Korea from China during the Ming Dynasty.